 Food Quality and Preservation

-Development of rapid analytical methods based on antibodies for the immunodetection of chemical residues (pesticides, plant growth regulators, additives, antibiotics,...), toxins, and organic contaminents in food and environmental samples.
+Development of rapid analytical methods based on antibodies for the immunodetection of chemical residues (pesticides, plant growth regulators, additives, antibiotics,...), biotoxins, and organic contaminants in food and environmental samples.

 - - Synthesis of functionalized derivatives (haptens) of organic molecules relevant in food safety and quality